demessiee/node-express-intro/Unit-4C.md

     * input
     * textarea
     * checkbox
 2. We changed the state value to be an object with three properties to represent the three different input state values.
-We also added some default values.
+We also added some empty default values.
 3. We modified the `value` attribute on each of the input elements to only take the state property that represented its input state.
 4. We added a `name` attribute to each of the input elements that is the same as the property name on the state object for that input element.
 This allows us to pass a `name` in the `onChange` event handler and use it to assign the appropriate property on the state object.